Wirasm/orbit-mcp/README.md

 # Discover all available tools
 discover_gateway_tools()
-# í Shows tools from GitHub, Slack, Notion all in one place
+# üìã Shows tools from GitHub, Slack, Notion all in one place

 # Use tools from different services seamlessly
 call_gateway_tool("create_issue", {...})        # GitHub